 He was given a special dispensation that he could govern his provinces through representatives while he stayed in Rome.
 Pompey seemed to have enjoyed the high life of the city and did not fancy going off to Libya or Spain for long periods.
 He was not like Caesar, who enjoyed life on the campaign.

 With Pompey in command in Spain and Libya and Caesar’s command extended, Crassus realized that he was being massively out shadowed by his peers and wanted some of the glory.
 His only real military success had been 14 years previously with the suppression of the Spartan rebellion, sullied by Pompey’s appearance.

 This is a transcript from the video series A History of Ancient Rome.
 Watch it now, on The Great Courses.

 Crassus wanted military glory, and he was given a five-year command in Syria and the east.
 It was fully expected he would attack Rome’s only civilized neighbor in the east, the Parthian Empire, which he did.

-They were basically carving up the empire among themselves and would then rely on violence and intimidation to ensure that their desires were met.
-Clearly the Roman Republic was on the ropes.
+Essentially, they carved up the empire among themselves and then relied on violence and intimidation to ensure that their desires were met.
+The Roman Republic was on the ropes.

-Caesar sent down some of his troops who were on furlough to “help” in the election of Pompey and Crassus for the consulship of 55 B.C., which nevertheless was delayed because of virtual anarchy in Rome until the early part of January 55 B.C.
-In due course, Pompey and Crassus did become consuls and the various commands were doled out exactly as they were supposed to be.
+Caesar sent down some of his troops who were on furlough to “help” in the election of Pompey and Crassus for the consulship of 55 BC.
+Nevertheless, it was delayed because of virtual anarchy in Rome until the early part of January 55 BC.
+In due course, Pompey and Crassus become consuls and the various commands were doled out exactly as they were supposed to be.